vagisha-nidhi195/WinappWebView2TesingWithDebugger/README.md

    * Navigate to *localhost://{port_no}*.
 You can see the html debugger.

 UWP
-   * The XAML controls webview2 does not contain an api to refresh/load the api with a custom **CoreWebView2EnvironmentOptions**: https://docs.microsoft.com/en-us/windows/winui/api/microsoft.ui.xaml.controls.webview2.ensurecorewebview2async?view=winui-3.0
+   * The XAML controls webview2 does not contain an api to refresh/load the webview with a custom **CoreWebView2EnvironmentOptions**: https://docs.microsoft.com/en-us/windows/winui/api/microsoft.ui.xaml.controls.webview2.ensurecorewebview2async?view=winui-3.0

 # Expectations